TonyWill/pi-cpu-temperature-display/README.md

-# temperature-display
+# pi-cpu-temperature-display
 Show raspberry pi running CPU temperature on tm1637 display at startup

 ## Installation

 1. [Connect to your Raspberry Pi via SSH](https://howchoo.com/g/mgi3mdnlnjq/how-to-log-in-to-a-raspberry-pi-via-ssh)
-1. Clone this repo: `git clone https://github.com/TonyWill/temperature-display`
+1. Clone this repo: `git clone https://github.com/TonyWill/pi-cpu-temperature-display`
-1. Run the setup script: `./temperature-display/script/install`
+1. Run the setup script: `./pi-cpu-temperature-display/script/install`

 ## Uninstallation

 If you need to uninstall the temperature display script in order to use the GPIOs for another project or something:

-1. Run the uninstall script: `./temperature-display/script/uninstall`
+1. Run the uninstall script: `./pi-cpu-temperature-display/script/uninstall`

 ## Global requirements